julianxhokaxhiu/docker-wordpress-ldap-support/README.md

+> This project has been superseeded by [julianxhokaxhiu/docker-awesome-wordpress](https://github.com/julianxhokaxhiu/docker-awesome-wordpress)

 # Docker image of Wordpress with LDAPS support
 This images stays up to date with the original one but with LDAPS support for PHP and Apache